hoshiumiarata/brew-cask-update/README.md

 # brew-cask-update
-The workaround until the updates in the cask start work.
+The workaround until the updates in the cask start working.